{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 • Horse & Hound is supported by its audience.
 When you purchase through links on our site, we may earn commission on some of the items you choose to buy.
 Learn more

-• This summer’s Paris Olympics promises to be a feast of sport you don’t want to miss, with the Olympic showjumping among the equestrian action for sport fans to enjoy.
-If you’re fortunate enough to be living in Australia, you’ll be able to watch all the action for free, but no matter where you are in the world, we have what you need to know about how to watch showjumping at the Paris Olympics live.
+• This summer’s Paris Olympics is proving to be a fabulous feast of sport that you don’t want to miss, with just the Olympic individual showjumping left among the top-class equestrian action for sport fans to enjoy.
+If you’re fortunate enough to be living in Australia or Canada, you’ll be able to watch all the action for free, but no matter where you are in the world, we have what you need to know about how to watch showjumping at the Paris Olympics live.

 Choose your country: UK | US | Canada | Australia